yourkin/excercise-backend/README.md

 4. in case of an error in the endpoint it should return the status code 500 and the body `{"message": "Internal server error while placing the order"}`
 5. the API should be highly scalable and reliable.
 The reliability of the provided stock exchange should not impact the reliability of the `POST /orders` endpoint

 Additionally, tests and documentation on how to test the application as a whole and its pieces.

-A `solution.md` file documents the decisions, assumptions, and also improvements that might be incorporated in the future.

 ## Environment variables